Ree920/AIHC2025_178/README.md

-# Two-Stage Dental Caries Detection and Classification Pipeline
+# Enhanced ICCMS Radiographic Staging of Dental Caries Using Localized Deep Learning on Periapical Images

 This repository contains a deep learning pipeline designed to automate the detection and classification of dental caries (lesions) from intraoral images.
 The system operates in two stages:
 1.  **Detection (Stage 1):** Uses **YOLOv8** to localize caries lesions on tooth surfaces.